neilcronin/warpath/6_programs/README.md

 Write a statement that prints whatever the user types.

+Write a program that prints whatever the user types.

 --

 Write a program that asks the name of the user and prints "Hello!" and then their name to the screen.